Nevena1997/GraalVM/README.md

 // TODO

 - **Analysis**: going through all Java functions nedeed in program.
 You cannot take whole Java standard library and put it into executable, so this phase finds out all important and used functions and takes them, compiles them and make binaries from them which are part of created executable.

-We can distinct **hosted** and **non-hosted** code.
+You can distinct **hosted** and **non-hosted** code.
 Hosted code is Java code that executes during building of native image of the program.
 On the other hand non-hosted code is part of code that runs during program execution.
 There is some code that executes only during build, and some code is used only in execution.
 To distinct those codes, annotations are used.
 Some classes are partially hosted, partially non-hosted, so annotations help to distinct those types of codes.

 ## Debugging